foundeo/cfdocs/README.md

         "description":"A short description that describes what the tag or function does.", "discouraged":"Only add this key if this tag/function is discouraged by the community.", "params":[
-            {"name":"funcArgNameOrTagAttributeName", "description":"What it does", "required":true, "default":"false", "type":"boolean", "values":["true", "false"]}
+            {"name":"funcArgNameOrTagAttributeName", "description":"What it does", "required":true, "default":"false", "type":"boolean", "values":[]}
         ],
         "engines":{
             "coldfusion":{"minimum_version":"10", "notes":"CF Specific Info Here", "docs":"http://learn.adobe.com/wiki/display/coldfusionen/function"},